You can help build community through art

-I neverfelt truly represented in an art gallery.
-This is why Vision Exchange is so exciting for me!
-Each artist brings their own history and viewpoint to their work, offering an opportunity to look at issues from fresh perspectives and encouraging real dialogue between communities.
+I never felt truly represented in an art gallery.
+This is why Vision Exchange is so important for me.
+The exhibition shares the diverse histories of India and the diaspora with the public.
+Each artist brings their own viewpoint to their work, offering an opportunity to look at issues from fresh perspectives and encouraging real dialogue between communities.

 My hope is for many more exhibitions in the future that will bring underrepresented communities into the WAG.
 Your donation to the WAG will make this possible.

 -Sabrina Sethi is a University of Winnipeg graduate student and curator of Scottish and Indian descent.
 Earlier this year, Sabrina joined the WAG’s Advisory Committee for Vision Exchange.